CASE STUDY

 and doctors."

-During our usability testing, we found that multiple people were confused about the "our doctor's" page and the "our team" page.
-The issue was the title to the page and the subtitles all had different names to them.
+We found that multiple people were confused about the "our doctor's" page and the "our team" page during our usability testing.
+The issue was the title to the page, and the subtitles all had different names to them.
 The best move was to label everything on the "our doctor's" page to the word provider.
 We also move the new name "our provider's page under the patient drop-down section to make it easier for them to find.

 OUTCOME